Sudha Patel

 Sudha Patel (born 1976) is India’s youngest elected blind female sarpanch.
 She was elected in June 1995 as the sarpanch of Changa village in Anand district, Gujarat.
 Patel is the recipient of the prestigious Ten Outstanding Young Persons of World (1997) award, Outstanding Woman Panchayat Leader of India award, and was awarded the Jagdish K Patel Award by the President of India.

-Early life
+Early life and education

 Patel was born in a farming family in Changa village of Petlad taluka in Gujarat's Anand district, about 120 km from Ahmedabad.
 Her father was previously the village sarpanch; both she and her sister have been visually-impaired since birth.
 She reveals that she is alive today only because a good harvest the year she was born that prevented her parents from infanticide as some villagers thought her to be lucky as Lakshmi, the goddess of wealth.

 Patel is the first blind post-graduate in law from the Sardar Patel University in Anand, Gujarat, India.
 Due to her gender and her disability, she turned heads when she expressed her desire to become the sarpanch, but won elections to become the first woman sarpanch of her village.